I Believe in You (Kylie Minogue song)

-"I Believe in You" is a song by Australian singer Kylie Minogue for her ninth greatest hits compilation, Ultimate Kylie (2004).
+"I Believe in You" is a song by Australian singer Kylie Minogue from her second major greatest hits album, Ultimate Kylie (2004).
+It was released as the lead single from the compilation on 29 November 2004, by Parlophone.
 It was written by Minogue alongside its producers Jake Shears and Babydaddy.
-It was released as the lead single from Ultimate Kylie on 29 November 2004, by Parlophone.
 "I Believe in You" is a pop and Euro disco song in which Minogue proclaims there are many things in which she does not believe, but that she does believe in her lover.

 "I Believe in You" received positive reviews from music critics.
 Commercially the song was also successful, reaching number one on the Romanian Top 100, number two in the United Kingdom and at number six in Australia.
 The song became a dance club hit in the United States, peaking at number three on the Billboard Hot Dance Club Play chart in 2005 and earning a nomination for a 2006 Grammy Award in the "Best Dance Recording" category.